Learning color space adaptation from synthetic to real images of cirrus clouds

+\paragraph{\textbf{Discriminator}} We design the network structure of the discriminator $D$ (Fig.~\ref{fig:architecture}-left) by following the guidelines of DCGANs \cite{radford2016unsupervised}.
+Specifically, we use strided convolutions to replace pooling layers and choose Leaky ReLUs (with slope coefficient $0.2$) as the activation function.
+We also use instance normalization instead of batch normalization.
+The convolution group, including a convolution layer, an instance normalization layer, and a leaky ReLU layer, are repeated four times.
+At last, a fully connected layer is connected with a sigmoid function as the output.

-Again, we design the network structure of the generator $\mathsf{G}$ (see the right part of Fig.~\ref{fig:pipeline}) by following the guidelines of DCGANs \cite{radford2015unsupervised}.
-The convolution group, including a convolution layer, an instance normalization layer and a ReLU layer, are repeated five times, and at last a fully connected layer is connected with a tanh function as the output.
-In the second training stage (Fig.~\ref{fig:high_level_design}c), the synthetic images $X_s$ are fed into the network $\mathsf{G}$ to train its parameters, by maximizing the score of the adapted images $\mathsf{g}_{s \rightarrow r}(X_s)$ obtained on the pre-trained discriminator $\mathsf{D}$ (fixed in this stage).
+\paragraph{\textbf{Generator}} We design the network structure of the generator $G$ (Fig.~\ref{fig:architecture}-right) by following the guidelines of DCGANs \cite{radford2016unsupervised}.
+The convolution group, including a convolution layer, an instance normalization layer, and an activation function layer, are repeated five times.
+At last, a fully connected layer is connected with a tanh function as the output.